addulac/phd/source/13_models.md

 In order to capture in a more constructive way the distributions of the variables involved in the process, the levels of DPs can be decomposed, or unwrap, by using their Stick-Breaking constructions.
 The first level of DP is rewritten as follows:
 \begin{align*}
-&\beta^0 \sim \gem(\gamma) \qquad  \phi_k \sim H \\
+&\mat{\beta}^0 \sim \gem(\gamma) \qquad  \phi_k \sim H \\
 &\quad G_0 = \sum_{k=1}^{\infty} \beta_k^0 \delta_{\phi_k}
 \end{align*}
-This first DP level represents the shared components $\phi_k$ across the observed data of the HDP with the proportion $\beta^0$.
-Then, one can expess the data instance's distribution of components using $\pi_j$ as a function of a DP parametrized by $\beta^0$.
+This first DP level represents the shared components $\phi_k$ across the observed data of the HDP with the proportion $\mat{\beta}^0$.
+Then, one can expess the data instance's distribution of components using $\pi_j$ as a function of a DP parametrized by $\mat{\beta}^0$.
 Thus the generative process at the instance level becomes:
 \begin{align*}
-\pi_j &\sim \DP(\alpha_0, \beta^0) \\
+\pi_j &\sim \DP(\alpha_0, \mat{\beta}^0) \\
 z_{ji} &\sim \Mult(\pi_j)  \\
 y_{ji} &\sim F(\phi_{z_{ji}})
 \end{align*}
 The second level of DP corresponds to $\pi_j$.
-It defines the mixture of the shared component at the instance level of the data.
+It defines the mixture of the shared components at the instance level of the data.
 The latent variables can again be expressed using the Stick-Breaking construction of the DP:
 \begin{align*}
-&k_{jt} \sim \Mult(\beta^0) \qquad \beta_j^1 \sim \gem(\alpha_0) \\
+&k_{jt} \sim \Mult(\mat{\beta}^0) \qquad \mat{\beta}_j^1 \sim \gem(\alpha_0) \\
-&t_{ji} \sim \Mult(\beta_j^1)  \qquad \quad z_ {ji} = k_{j_{t_{ji}}}
+&t_{ji} \sim \Mult(\mat{\beta}_j^1)  \qquad \quad z_ {ji} = k_{j_{t_{ji}}}
 \end{align*}

-The graphical models for the three representations of HDP are shown in figure \ref{fig:hdp}.
-As for the DP, one can obtain closed form expression for the predictive distribution of the HDP by marginalizing out the base measures.
+The graphical models for the three representations of HDP are shown in Figure \ref{fig:hdp}.
+As for the DP, one can obtain closed form expressions for the predictive distributions of the HDP by marginalizing out the base measures.
 We discuss this approach in the next section.

 #### Chinese Restaurant Franchise
 \label{sec:CRF}

 The Chinese Restaurant Franchise (CRF) is a metaphor to describe the process behind draws from the HDP and the form of the associated predictive distributions which generalize the CRP.
 The HDP is composed of two level of DPs.
-The draws from the first level are associated to dishes shared across a restaurants franchise.
+The draws from the first level are associated to dishes shared across a restaurant franchise.
 At the second level, each restaurant is composed by a possibly infinite number of tables with infinite capacity, and each table is assigned to one dish.
 Finally customers who sit at a table, share the same dish.
 The CRF aims at writing the predictive distribution that a customer sit at a particular table, and that a particular table will serve a specific dish.
-The indexes $k, t, i$ index respectively the dishes, the tables and the customers of the restaurant.
+The indexes $k, t, i$ respectively represent the dishes, the tables and the customers of a restaurant.
 What we called the instance level in the previous section, corresponds to the restaurants of the franchise, and are indexed by $j$.
 Table \ref{tab:crf} presents the different variables involved in the CRF.

 \begin{table}[h]
 \resizebox{\textwidth}{!}{